 Recycling saves!
 Reducing the amount of trash by becoming commited to recycling is good for the environment and the wallet.
 The city collects over 20,000 tons of garbage a year.
 The average household of three produces approximately 1.4 tons of garbage a year, 84% of which can be recycled, including paper, cardboard, cans and bottles.
 Even food scraps and yard waste can be composted.
 If everyone would make a concerted effort to recycle, the cost of services could be reduced.

 Want to find out more?
-The city’s Environmental Committee works to empower residents to be responsible stewards of our natural resources.
-The Committee meets at 6 pm on the fourth Tuesday of each month at the Ben Robertson Community Center.
+Keep Kennesaw Beautiful works to empower residents to be responsible stewards of our natural resources.
+The Committee meets at 6 pm on the second Monday of the month in the Court/Council Chambers.
 All meetings are open to the public.

 Once a week curbside recycling is provided by Republic Services.
 This is a service that is encouraged and provided at no extra charge to the customer.
 Bins MUST be placed on the curb before 7 am the day of collection.

 Classes at Smith-Gilbert Gardens offer gardening pointers to adults & kids.

 Kennesaws proud heritage is honored and remembered on the grounds of the City Cemetery.

 Kennesaw Parks & Recreation will get you moving toward improved fitness and health.